 Watch video (Flash, 1 hr., 7 min., 37 sec.) from the ETS Research Forum featuring two short presentations in which ETS researchers approach this issue from slightly different angles.
 In the first presentation, Robert Mislevy speaks about "A Learning Progression for Psychometrics.”
 In the second presentation, Alina von Davier considers some of the specific psychometric challenges that need to be overcome in order for the promise of new forms of assessment to be realized.

 - Fault Lines in Our Democracy: Civic Knowledge, Voting Behavior, and Civic Engagement in the United States

 Watch the video (Flash, 4 min., 18 sec.) to learn more about the dangerous trends that are eroding our democracy, as the United States faces historic challenges, including a struggling economy, an aging infrastructure and global terrorism.
-Solutions will have to come from educated, skilled citizens who understand and believe in our democratic system and are civically engaged.
+Solutions will have to come from educated, skilled citizens who understand and believe in our democratic system, and who are civically engaged.

 - Educational Assessment, Accountability and Equity: Conversations on Validity Around The World

 Watch videos of the speakers at the conference sponsored by Teachers College, Columbia University and ETS as they discussed issues related to valid and meaningful use of educational assessments.
 The topics of their presentations covered educational assessment systems designed to measure student achievement and evaluate teachers, schools and institutions; examined where and how validity breaks down; and how it can be improved in practice and policy contexts.

 - State Pre–K Assessment Policies: Issues and Status

 Watch the video (Flash, 45 min., 55 sec.) to learn more about state assessment practices in the pre-kindergarten area.
 Presentations by Debra Ackerman, Lead Research Project Manager, ETS, and Richard Coley, Executive Director, ETS.